pudly/schmopera-hugo/content/articles/josephine-and-the-artizans-hiphopera-act-ii.md

 date = "2017-06-18T13:38:00-06:00"
 lastmod = "2017-06-28T07:10:00-06:00"
 publishDate = "2017-06-27T20:53:00-06:00"
-short_description = "Above it all, Josephine's voice soars.
-Hardcore opera fans may have a tough time with JATA's almost instrumental use of the voice - its function melodic, a unique ingredient in their music's texture - yet it's a testament to Josephine's savvy straddling of classically-inspired songwriting and producing work that has commercial appeal." slug = "josephine-and-the-artizans-hiphopera-act-ii" title = "Josephine and The Artizans&#039; HipHopera: Act II"
+short_description = "Above it all, Josephine&#039;s voice soars.
+Hardcore opera fans may have a tough time with JATA&#039;s almost instrumental use of the voice - its function melodic, a unique ingredient in their music&#039;s texture - yet it&#039;s a testament to Josephine&#039;s savvy straddling of classically-inspired songwriting and producing work that has commercial appeal." slug = "josephine-and-the-artizans-hiphopera-act-ii" title = "Josephine and The Artizans&#039; HipHopera: Act II"
 +++